Everything We Know About 'The Falcon and the Winter Soldier' on Disney+

 What else do we know about it?

 Well, it's essentially going to be like a Marvel movie, but longer and released in multiple parts, if you can imagine.
-In a recent interview with Variety, Mackie said: "The way in which we were shooting, it feels exactly like we were shooting the movie cut up into the show.
+In a June 2020 interview with Variety, Mackie said: "The way in which we were shooting, it feels exactly like we were shooting the movie cut up into the show.
 So instead of a two-hour movie, a six or eight-hour movie."
-That's just double the run time of Endgame so it's not even that much longer than your average MCU outing.
+That's just double the run time of Endgame, so it's not even that much longer than your average MCU outing.

 How will it connect to the other MCU TV shows?